veereshkatageri/doc-as-code/user_guide/Readme.md

     * What is DocAsCode Manual
     * Prerequisites

-- This repository is the source of all doc as code documentation.
+- This repository is the source of all doc-as-code documentation.
-- This repository is a base or reference over which doc as code manual have been generated.
+- This repository is a base or reference over which doc-as-code manual have been generated.
 - The documentations are written down in reStructuredText (.rst) format and in markdown (.md).

 Table of contents